Facing the Question: When to Take Plan B

 • If taken within 72 hours: <12%

-How Much Does the Morning-After Pill Cost and Where Can I Get It?
+How Much Does the Morning-After Pill Cost, and Where Can I Get It?

-• Internationally, prices are very similar: Brand names cost about $40-$50.
-Generics can be obtained for as low as $11.
+Internationally, prices are very similar: Brand names cost about $40-$50, while generics can be obtained for as low as $11.
+The morning-after pill can be purchased online for approx $20.

-Side Effects
+Morning-After Pill Side Effects

-Experiences With the Morning-After Pill
+Morning-After Pill Experiences

 "On 07/20, I had sex with my boyfriend.
 Right at the end, the condom burst... we drove to the pharmacy to get the morning-after pill. (...)
 Six days later, on 07/26, I had some spotting for three days (...)
 My period was supposed to start on Aug.
 8, but it still has not come...
 Do I wait some more?
 Or do I need to do something?
 What is my next step?"

-– This experience was shared (in German) on profemina's open forum.
+– This experience was shared (in German) on Profemina's open forum.

 If this is your situation, and you are concerned about whether you could be pregnant in spite of the morning-after pill, check out our article: Pregnant Despite Morning-After Pill for advice and information.